-To prepare for and respond to the ongoing, evolving, expanding, and accelerating public health threat posed by COVID-19 and to mitigate the potential impacts associated with the same, pursuant to the cited authorities and other applicable law, I hereby determine, order, and direct as follows:
+To prepare for and respond to the ongoing and evolving public health threat posed by the COVID-19 pandemic and to mitigate the other significant impacts associated with the same, including the resulting strain on healthcare resources, pursuant to the cited authorities and other applicable law, I hereby determine, order, and direct as follows:

-- A. The State of South Carolina must take additional proactive action and implement further extraordinary measures to prepare for and respond to the ongoing, evolving, expanding, and accelerating public health threat posed by COVID-19, minimize the resulting strain on healthcare providers, and otherwise respond to and mitigate the significant impacts associated with the same. - B. I hereby memorialize and confirm my prior activation of the Plan and direct that the Plan be further placed into effect and that all prudent preparations be taken at the individual, local, and state levels to proactively prepare for and promptly respond to the threat posed by COVID-19.
-I further direct the continued utilization of all available resources of state government as reasonably necessary to address the current State of Emergency. - C. I hereby direct DHEC to utilize and exercise any and all emergency powers, as set forth in the Emergency Health Powers Act, codified as amended in Title 44, Chapter 4 of the South Carolina Code of Laws, deemed necessary to promptly and effectively address the current public health emergency.
+A. The State of South Carolina must take additional proactive action and implement further extraordinary measures to prepare for, respond to, and address the ongoing and evolving public health threat posed by the COVID-19 pandemic, to include the continued utilization and coordination of intergovernmental and interagency resources, operations, and response efforts.

+B. I hereby memorialize and confirm my prior activation of the Plan and direct that the Plan be further placed into effect and that all prudent preparations be taken at the individual, local, and state levels to proactively prepare for and promptly respond to the COVID-19 pandemic and the significant economic impacts and other consequences associated with the same.
+I further direct the continued utilization of all available resources of state government as reasonably necessary to address the current State of Emergency.

+C. I hereby direct DHEC to utilize and exercise any and all emergency powers, as set forth in the Emergency Health Powers Act, codified as amended in Title 44, Chapter 4 of the South

+Carolina Code of Laws, deemed necessary to promptly and effectively address the current public health emergency.
 In accordance with section 44-4-500 of the South Carolina Code of Laws, as amended, DHEC shall continue to "use every available means to prevent the transmission of infectious disease and to ensure that all cases of infectious disease are subject to proper control and treatment."

-I further direct DHEC to restrict visitation to nursing homes and assisted living facilities, with the exception of end-of-life situations, as DHEC deems necessary and appropriate. - D. I hereby authorize and direct state correctional institutions and local detention facilities to suspend visitation processes and procedures, as necessary, during this State of Emergency. - E. I hereby place specified units and/or personnel of the South Carolina National Guard on State Active Duty, pursuant to section 25-1-1840 of the South Carolina Code of Laws, as amended, and direct the Adjutant General to issue the requisite supplemental orders as he deems necessary and appropriate.
+D. I hereby direct DHEC to restrict visitation to nursing homes and assisted living facilities, with the exception of end-of-life situations, as DHEC deems necessary and appropriate.
+I further direct DHEC to develop guidelines for nursing homes and assisted living facilities to allow for or facilitate limited visitation for immediate family members and to communicate the same to such facilities.

+E. I hereby authorize and direct state correctional institutions and local detention facilities to suspend visitation processes and procedures, as necessary, during this State of Emergency.

+F. I hereby place specified units and/or personnel of the South Carolina National Guard on State Active Duty, pursuant to section 25-1-1840 of the South Carolina Code of Laws, as amended, and direct the Adjutant General to issue the requisite supplemental orders as he deems necessary and appropriate.
 I further order the activation of South Carolina National Guard personnel and the utilization of appropriate equipment at the discretion of the Adjutant General, and in coordination with the Director of EMD, to take necessary and prudent actions to assist the people of this State.
 I authorize Dual Status Command, as necessary, to allow the Adjutant General or his designee to serve as commander over both federal (Title 10) and state forces (National Guard in Title 32 and/or State Active Duty status).